-Another Cancer-Causing Chemical Found in Popular Blood Pressure Medication
+Another Controversial Chemical Found in Popular Blood Pressure Medication

-For the fourth time in the past year, a widely used blood pressure medication is under review amid concerns it could contain chemicals that have been found to cause cancer.
+For the fourth time in the past year, a widely used blood pressure medication is under review amid concerns it could contain chemicals that could potentially cause cancer.

 Valisure, an online pharmacy licensed in 37 states, has alerted the Food and Drug Administration of high levels of dimethylformamide (DMF) in valsartan, which is produced by several pharmaceutical companies and often combined with other medicines into a single pill.